Exploring maths with friends and peers

 The mathematician in us can play with mathematical techniques and ideas in just this way too.

-Every one of us has a mathematician inside of us, just as we have an artist, a writer, a scientist…. every one of us can become an even better mathematcian.
+Every one of us has a mathematician inside of us, just as we have an artist, a writer, a scientist…. every one of us can become an even better mathematician.

 Our clubs encourage students to relax, play around and tinker with maths ideas, building curiosity and subject knowledge along the way.

 Practice is really important.
-To prepare for when we will want to wear our mathematician’s hat well, we need to practise playing with maths patterns, learning how to spot them and manoeuvre them better and better.
+Many times in life, we’ll want to wear our mathematician’s hat really well.
+To do this, practising how to play with maths patterns, learning how to spot them and manoeuvre them better and better is key – and it’s a lifelong skill we can invest in.

 In our clubs, we’ll learn how to play as well as practise maths together.
 We hope that what may begin as two distinct approaches to maths in our students’ minds, will eventually converge as one and the same thing, drawing out deeper enjoyment and success with their future maths journeys.

-Children usually join clubs with roughly similar age bands, for example 7-9 (year 3/4) or 9-11 (year 5/6), but decisions on age groupings tend to be more to do with children’s prior interest and maths experience, rather than strictly by age or year groups.
+Children usually join clubs in roughly similar age bands, for example 7-9 (year 3/4) or 9-11 (year 5/6).
+However, decisions on age groupings tend to be more to do with children’s prior interest and experience with maths, rather than strictly by age, year groups or ability.